romualdk/Game-Off-2025-Waves/README.md

 | Plasma Gun      | **1**                         | Xbox **X**                |
 | Chaingun        | **2**                         | Xbox **Y**                |
 | Rocket Launcher | **3**                         | Xbox **B**                |

+## 📢 Voice-overs

+Delivered by Command AI

+### Briefing

+- “Vanguard Trooper, you are the tip of the spear.”
+- “Mars is hostile.
+Unknown lifeforms have already responded to our presence.”
+- “Your mission is simple: protect the Energy Core.
+It powers your systems—and our future.”
+- “You will be alone.
+Reinforcements are inbound, but they won’t arrive until the zone is secure.”
+- “Expect resistance.
+Fast runners.
+Ranged walkers.
+Aerial threats.
+And something bigger.”
+- “Use your weapons wisely.
+Plasma for precision.
+Chaingun for suppression.
+Rockets for devastation.”
+- “The shockwave is your last resort.
+Let the core charge.
+Then unleash hell.”
+- “Hold the ground.
+Hold the core.
+Humanity is counting on you.”
+- “Mission begins now.”

+### Enemy wave alerts

+**🌀 Wave Incoming (General)**
+- “Motion detected.
+Hostiles approaching.”
+- “Brace yourself.
+They're coming.”
+- “Energy spike detected.
+Incoming wave.”
+- “Multiple lifeforms converging on your position.”

+**🧬 Specific Enemy Types**
+- Runners:
+  * “Fast movers inbound.
+Stay sharp.”
+  * “Swarm signature detected.
+Runners approaching.”
+- Walkers:
+  * “Ranged units sighted.
+Take cover.”
+  * “Walkers advancing.
+Watch your flanks.”
+- Floaters:
+  * “Aerial contacts incoming.
+Eyes up.”
+  * “Floaters detected.
+They're circling overhead.”
+- Smashers:
+  * “Heavy unit inbound.
+Brace for impact.”
+  * “Smasher approaching.
+Hit it hard.”

+**⚠️ Final Wave / Mini-Boss**
+- “This is it.
+Final wave incoming.”
+- “Massive lifeform detected.
+It’s not alone.”
+- “All units converging.
+Hold the line.”

+**🧪 Shockwave Ready**
+- “Core fully charged.
+Shockwave online.”
+- “Energy threshold reached.
+Use the shockwave.”

 ## Assets